Nokia Lumia 820 expert review

 The start screen will look familiar to existing Windows Phone users, or anyone who has recently upgraded to Windows 8, since it keeps the fantastic tile interface, allowing you to get the information important to yourself at a glance.
 It’s even more customizable than ever, since every tile can now be one of three different sizes, meaning you can prioritize what’s important to you.
 Facebook, Twitter and Linkedin are more integrated than ever, as is Microsofts Cloud service SkyDrive, which now even syncs your settings and text messages up, so if you change phone or get a replacement, you’ll be up and running again in even less time than before.

 The software is wonderful in its simplicity, so isn’t bogged down with thousands of options, and scrolling and moving through apps is fast and responsive.
-It's everything a user could ask for.

 Any questions about the Lumia 820 or any other mobile device?